kevinboone/cpicom/README.md

 originals, to reduce the size of the program and allow more space on the Pico for storage.

+## Installing the standard "transient" commands

+Apart from the built-in commands, DIR, REN, etc., CP/M 2.2 was supplied with "transient" commands that had to loaded from disk.
+These included PIP (for copying files), and ED (the awful editor).
+The files are provided in a tar archive in the `misc/` directory.
+To install them, upload the file `cpm22disk.tar` using YModem as described above.
+Then, at the `A>` prompt, run

+    A> untar cpm22disk.tar

+You'll need to have enough space on the virtual disk to unpack the individual files, as well as the original archive.
+After unpacking, the archive can be deleted.

 ## Technical details

 CPICOM does not rely on any original CP/M files.
 However, since some